Recap: Obelix and Co.

 - Whenever a visitor arrives at Totorum, he is announced to the rest of the camp by the lookout.
 In his first appearance, he is every inch a soldier, his uniform, posture, and diction pristine (when Asterix arrives to bait the garrison into attacking for Obelix' birthday, the lookout declares, "There's a Gaul at the camp gates, Centurion, sir!").
 After the Totorum garrison stop caring about professionalism, the lookout becomes increasingly lazy and dishevelled each time we see him; he ends up with waist-length hair, is often seen slouching or relaxing in a hammock, and at one point tells the camp a visitor is arriving by simply whistling to them.

-- Shout-Out: A pair of Roman Legionaries who heavily resemble Laurel and Hardy.
+- Shout-Out: A pair of Roman Legionaries heavily resemble Laurel and Hardy and try to unload some menhirs like Stan and Ollie did while unloading a piano in The Music Box.

-- Take That: Believe it or not, Preposterus is a satire of Jacques Chirac.
+- Take That: Preposterus is a satire of Jacques Chirac.
 Yes, THAT Jacques Chirac, during his first tenure as France's Prime Minister (1974-1976).
 Through him, it's also a satire of énarques and technocracy in general.